-One of your most powerful tools is your blog.
+If you're an affiliate marketer, then one of your most powerful tools is your blog.
 That's because your blog allows you to:

-- $\checkmark\,$ Pull in traffic from the search engines. - ✓ Establish yourself as a voice of authority in your niche. - ✓ Cultivate relationships and build trust with your readers. - ✓ Promote affiliate products and services in dozens of ways.
+- ✓ Pull in traffic from the search engines.
+(Completely free promotion!) - ✓ Establish yourself as a voice of authority in your niche. - ✓ Cultivate relationships and build trust with your readers. - ✓ Promote affiliate products and services in dozens of ways.

-Today's lesson is on that fourth (and last) point.
+The focus of the next 3 lessons is on that fourth (and last) point.